department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/engineering/documentation/bgs-diaries-service.md

 ## updateDiaries

-The following is the list of fields that need to be sent as the Diary Input when updating a diary entry:
+The following is the list of fields that need to be sent as the DiaryInput when updating a diary entry:
 <details>
 <summary>updateDiaries</summary>
 <br>